SammytLee/IntroductionOpenCV/README.md

 # IntroductionOpenCV
-Basic OpenCV projects
+Basic OpenCV projects used to get familiar with the OPENCV library

+##Introduction
-Theses are simple projects done in OpenCV following Muratza's Workshop on youtube.
+Theses are simple projects done in OpenCV.
+They are used to simply introduce different functions available in the library.
-The link provided is https://www.youtube.com/watch?v=WQeoO7MI0Bs&t=19s is the source of the walkthrough

-  sa
+##Technologies
+Python 3.6
+OpenCV 4.5.1

+##Launch
+A webcam may be necessary for some of the projects.
+Videos and images included come from samples in the OPENCV repository.

+##Features